Giveth/giveth-wiki/wiki/documentation/future.md

 4. Everyone can delegate without need to vote (0 votes on donation delegation)
 5. Everyone can freeze a delegate and the freeze time is 3 days

-There is also a freeze action which can be called by any delegate to temporarily freeze another delegate.
-Such delegate can not do any action until he/she is unfrozen.
+**Freeze:** We propose a 'freeze' user action, which can be called by any delegate to temporarily freeze another delegate.
+Frozen delegates can not set actions until they are unfrozen.

 ![Usecase diagram for Delegate](../images/future/dac-governance-delegate.svg)

-<a name="fig-dac-governance-delegate-usecase">Use case diagram for Delegate role if the DAC Governance is implemented.</a> The white actions are about changing the DAC information, green about donation delegation, blue are security actions, red are actions to remove delegate and the color yellow shows new delegate nomination actions.
+<a name="fig-dac-governance-delegate-usecase">Use case diagram for Delegate role if the DAC Governance is implemented.</a> The white actions are about changing the DACs information, green refers to donation delegation, blue are security actions, red are actions to remove delegate and the yellow shows new delegate nomination actions.

 ![Usecase diagram for Time](../images/future/dac-governance-time.svg)

-<a name="fig-dac-governance-time-usecase">Use case diagram for automatic actions if the DAC Governance is implemented.</a> Should there be delegates that did not vote yet, all their votes go to: Support the DAC modification, Support donation delegation, Support nomination of new Delegate, Oppose the removal of a Delegate.
+<a name="fig-dac-governance-time-usecase">Use case diagram for automatic actions if the DAC Governance is implemented.</a> Should there be delegates that did not vote yet, all their votes go to:
+  - Support the DAC modification
+  - Support donation delegation
+  - Support nomination of new Delegate
+  - Oppose the removal of a Delegate.

 If the delegate is frozen for longer than the time limit, he/she is unfrozen.

 ## Campaign Governance

 ## Delegating from DAC to DAC

 ## Multiple Wallets

+## Mobile Wallet integration

 ## Wallet Recovery System